MixPayProtocol/legacy2.developers.mixpay.me/content/guides/getting-started.md

 summary:  In this article will guide how to integrate MixPay into your existing system.
 ---

-This article will show you the MixPay ecosystem.
+This guide will show you the MixPay ecosystem.
 Get you to warn up for integrating MixPay crypto payment gateway into your existing system.

 ## Mixin & MixPay